U.S. Senate backs bill to punish China over Hong Kong

 The "Hong Kong Autonomy Act" passed by unanimous consent.
 To become law, it must also pass the House of Representatives and be signed by President Donald Trump.
 Democratic Senator Chris Van Hollen, a lead sponsor, said in the Senate the legislation would send a clear message to Beijing that there would be consequences if it acts to undermine Hong Kong's autonomy.

-The delay underscored how complicated it can be to pass legislation pushing back on China, as the administration pursues a trade deal with Beijing and the two powerful countries grapple for international influence and clash over human rights.
-U.S.-China relations have reached their lowest point in years since the coronavirus pandemic, which began in China, hit the United States hard.

-China's moves to impose the security legislation prompted Trump to initiate a process to eliminate special economic treatment that has allowed Hong Kong to remain a global financial center.
+U.S.-China relations have worsened since the coronavirus pandemic, which began in China, hit the United States.
+China's security legislation prompted Trump to initiate a process to eliminate special economic treatment that has allowed Hong Kong to remain a global financial center.

+China hawks in Congress have pushing for a strong U.S. reaction to any clampdown in Hong Kong.
+"This could be our last opportunity to stay Beijing's hand before it destroys what is left of freedom in the city," said Republican Senator Josh Hawley.

+The Senate also passed a resolution, introduced by Hawley, condemning the proposed security law.

 ALSO READ